I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Robert and Anna in "I Am Legend"

 Another example of this short-lived friendship is in the movie, Identity (2003).
 In this film, two of the main characters, Edward (John Cusack) and Paris (Amanda Peet) bond over their similar circumstances.
 Paris listens to and sympathizes with Ed’s haunting past while Ed feels the need to protect Paris from the situation that is unfolding before them.
-Again, it is not important for the two to bond any further than they do, especially since neither of them truly exists except in the mind of their creator.
+Again, it is not important for the two to bond any further than they do, and after the twist ending is revealed, a relationship would have proved impossible anyway.

 Doing Their Job

 There are plenty of movies where characters get together despite being co-workers or professional rivals, but it is more interesting when they don’t.
 In The Da Vinci Code (2006), for example, Robert Langdon (Tom Hanks) and Sophie Neveu (Audrey Tautou) team up to locate the holy grail in order to solve Sophie’s mysterious family history and clear Robert’s recently tarnished name.
 This keeps the focus on the mystery surrounding the characters, and Robert and Sophie’s bond takes on a more interesting dynamic in the way that they help each other, working together to solve the code and even casting out each other’s personal demons.

 The 2010 film, Inception, is another movie that creates an intimate, though strictly professional, relationship between a male and female character.
 In the film, Cobb (Leonardo DiCaprio) recruits Ariadne (Ellen Page) for his team of dream intruders, but he gets an added bonus out of Ariadne’s services.

 Her curiosity causes her to question Cobb’s motives and methods.
 She is able to see the slippery slope that he is on and demands to go along for the ride so that she can monitor his shaky mind and aid in the success of their mission.